DeamonPedro/DeamonPedro/README.md

 #

 - 🇧🇷 Living in Maranhão - Brazil
-- 🎓 Currently studying computer science at IFMA-CAXIAS
+- 🎓 Currently studying Computer Science at IFMA-CAXIAS
-- 💻 Specialized in Back-end development
+- 💻 Specialized in Back-end Development
-- 😃 Enthusiast of personal applications of execution in server side
+- 😃 Enthusiast of personal applications of execution in Server Side
 - 🐧 Linux Heavy User

 #